-The City and HBCRA recognizes the need to supplement programs and services to meet the needs of the community.
+The Community Partnership Grant Program is governed by these Grant Guidelines.
+The City of Hallandale Beach recognizes the need to supplement programs and services to meet the needs of the community.
 The purpose of the Community Partnership Grants Program is to award funding to support programs and services to benefit the residents of Hallandale Beach.
+The intent of the funding is to allocate resources to qualified non-profit organizations that support meaningful community programs and service learning opportunities and political subdivisions of the State of Florida whose primary core service is education.

 These Grant Guidelines provides the framework and guidelines for organizations wishing to participate in the Program.
-The following sets forth the criteria, eligibility, process to request and apply for funding, application evaluation, award, contract, reporting and payment requirements.
+The following sets forth the criteria, eligibility, process to request and apply for funding, review of submitted proposals, award, contract, reporting and payment requirements.